 SSC CHSL Syllabus 2020 - Tier III

 Tier 3 of SSC CHSL will be conducted for the tier II qualified candidates.
 Candidates need to score maximum marks in both tier 1 and tier 2 to ascertain their selection in tier 3.
-Tier III is a qualifying test conducted in the cities of regional offices of Staff Selection Commission.
-Although, the marks secured by an aspirant will not be considered in the preparation of final merit list, they are to secure sufficient marks as decided by the Commission to be qualified and get recruited through SSC CHSL exam.
-Tier 3 comprises either skill test or typing test as per the post one applies.
+Tier III is a qualifying test conducted in the cities of regional offices of the Staff Selection Commission.
+Although the marks secured by an aspirant will not be considered in the preparation of the final merit list, they are to secure sufficient marks as decided by the Commission to be qualified and get recruited through the SSC CHSL exam.
+Tier 3 comprises either a skill test or typing test as per the post one applies.

 Skill Test: The skill test is compulsory for the positions of Data Entry Operator.
 Data entry speed of 8000 key depressions per hour and 15000 key depressions per hour are required respectively for DEO and Grade A respectively.
 The test will be held for 15 minutes.

 Typing Test: The typing test will be conducted for Lower Divisional Clerk/ Junior Secretariat Assistant, Posting Assistant/ Sorting Assistant.
 The typing test will be conducted either in Hindi or in English.
-The medium of the typing test is required to be chosen during the time of SSC CHSL application.
+The medium of the typing test is required to be chosen during the time of the SSC CHSL application.
 The typing speed for English and Hindi

 SSC CHSL 2020 Exam Pattern

-The recruitment process, as per the SSC CHSL exam pattern 2020 is three phased; tier I, tier II and tier III.
+The recruitment process, as per the exam pattern is three-phased; tier I, tier II and tier III.
 Tier I is conducted online for 200 marks.
 The questions are set in English and Hindi except for the test in English.
 There will be negative marks for wrong answers in the tests of SSC CHSL 2020.
 1/4th mark assigned for a question will be deducted for each wrong answer in tier I. Candidates are required to score a minimum percentage mark on aggregate to be considered tier I qualified.
 Tier II of SSC CHSL is a descriptive test held in pen and paper mode for 100 marks.
 Tier III is a qualifying test comprising a skill test or typing test as per posts one applies.